 Yellow Bricks is a personal Blog about virtualization(mostly VMware related) maintained by me, Duncan Epping.
 The name is derived from an Arctic Monkeys song, Old Yellow Bricks.
 Yellow Bricks are solid but flexible at the same time because you can build virtually anything.
 Same goes for virtualization, it provides you with a firm foundation while gaining flexibility at the same time.
 Yellow Bricks, building blocks for virtualization.

 Short introduction used on other sites like LinkedIn. :

-I am a Principal Architect working for VMware Office of CTO.
+Chief Technologist working for VMware Office of CTO.
 In that role, I serve as a partner and trusted adviser to VMware’s customers primarily in EMEA.
 Main responsibilities are ensuring VMware’s future innovations align with essential customer needs and and translating customer problems to opportunities.
 I specialize in Software Defined Storage and business continuity / disaster recovery solutions.
 I have 3 patents pending on the topic of availability, storage and resource management.
 I am a start-up technical advisor.
 (CloudPhysics) In this role I provide strategic guidance for product and company direction.
 I also provide guidance around go-to-market strategy.
 I am a VMware Certified Design Expert (VCDX007) and the main author and owner of VMware/Virtualization blog Yellow-Bricks.com which has been voted number 1 blog for the sixth consecutive time by the virtualization community.
 Had the honor to have been listed as one of the most influential people within the virtualization industry.